Arnethegreat/yoshisisland-practice-hack/README.md

 Press Up and Down to go between options, B and Y for setting values.

+> [!NOTE]
-N.B.
-The flashing upside down key in the egg editor is the boss key.
+> The flashing upside down key in the egg editor is the boss key.

 ### HUD
 The heads-up display can be toggled on/off from the menu.
 It may cause some minor graphical glitches when enabled.